Introduction to dynamical mean-field theory of randomly connected neural networks with bidirectionally correlated couplings: Numerical and theoretical analysis

 \subsection{Numerical solution of the DMFT equations}

 In general, the DMFT equation does not have a closed-form solution (e.g., for $\eta\neq0$).
 Therefore, we have to solve the equation numerically.
 In fact, solving the self-consistent DMFT equation [Eq. (\ref{dmft-pi})] is more challenging compared to the counterpart of an equilibrium system.
 The main reason is that the self-consistent iteration involves time-dependent function ($C(t,t^{\prime})$ and $R(t,t^{\prime})$) rather than scalar variables like overlaps in spin glass theory.
-Note that the two-point correlation could relax towards the Edwards-Anderson order parameter in mean-field spin glass models~\cite{Leti-2011}.
-Following the previous work~\cite{Roy-2019}, we give the numerical implementation details of solving the DMFT equations for the generic random neural networks below.
+Note that in mean-field spin glass models~\cite{Leti-2011}, the long time-difference limit of the two-point correlation corresponds to the Edwards-Anderson order parameter.
+Following the previous work~\cite{Roy-2019,Opper-1992}, we give the numerical implementation details of solving the DMFT equations for the current random neural networks below.
 Codes are available at the Github link~\cite{Zou-2023}.

-The iteration scheme works in discrete time steps, and we must set a duration $T(ms)$ as well as a time interval $\Delta t(ms)$ for discretization.
-The time is measured in units of millisecond.
-In the beginning of the iteration, we initialize the self-consistent function matrix $C[t,t^{\prime}]$ and $R[t,t^{\prime}]$, whose dimensions are both $(T/\Delta t) \times (T/\Delta t)$.
+The iteration scheme works in discrete time steps, and we must set a duration $L(ms)$ as well as a time interval $\Delta t(ms)$ for discretization.
+The time is measured in units of millisecond, which is common in simulating neural dynamics in brain circuits (e.g., time scales for rate dynamics can be considered)~\cite{ND-2014}.
+In the beginning of the iteration, we initialize the self-consistent function matrix $C[t,t^{\prime}]$ and $R[t,t^{\prime}]$, whose dimensions are both $(L/\Delta t) \times (L/\Delta t)$.
 In each iteration, we carry out the following steps: \begin{enumerate} \item Draw $M$ samples of noise trajectories $\qty{\gamma^{a}[t]}_{a=1}^{M}$ from the multivariate Gaussian distribution $\mathcal{N}(0, g^2C[t,t^{\prime}] + \sigma^2/\Delta t)$, where the emergence of $\Delta t$ is the result of discretization for the Dirac delta function. \item For these noise trajectories, run $M$ corresponding current trajectories independently by a direct discretization,

 \item Calculate the self-consistent functions, in which the auto-correlation function $C[t,t^{\prime}]$ is calculated by $1/M\sum_a \phi_a[t]\phi_a[t^{\prime}]$ and the response function is calculated by integrating the dynamics Eq. (\ref{chi-dynamics}),